solid-adventure/trivial-docs/docs/guides/app-tags.md

 ## Filtering Apps with Tags

-By including the `tagged_with` query parameter, we can filter the response from `apps/index` to only include apps with certain tags.
+By including the `tagged_with` query parameter, we can filter the response from `apps/index` to only include apps with certain tags:

-Assuming the API is running on port 3000:
 ```json
 const url = new URL('apps/', 'http:localhost:3000/')
 const query = {